Safety on the Farm

 There are many other steps you can take to reduce illnesses and injuries on your farm.
 Better safety and health practices reduce worker fatalities, injuries, and illnesses as well as associated costs such as workers' compensation insurance premiums, lost production, and medical expenses.
 A safer and more healthful workplace improves morale and productivity.
 For more resources visit the National Education Center for Agricultural Safety at: http://www.necasag.org/ You can also visit the Center For Disease Control, National Institute of Occupational Safety and Health at: www.cdc.gov/niosh/pubs/apps/default.html.

 Effective July 11, 2016 Federal regulations and New York State law are amended to change the term ”farm vehicle” to “covered farm vehicle”, to define covered farm vehicles, and to include a new “Covered Farm Vehicle designation” requirement.
-Click Here to learn more.
+Click on Covered Vehicle Requirements to learn more.

 The Pesticide Educational Resources Collaborative (PERC) has several announcements including a web-based inventory of WPS training resources, now online.
 The inventory includes the first video approved by EPA for training workers under the new regulation (2015), in English and Spanish.
 Visit the PERC website: http://www.pesticideresources.org/